-The next morning we woke up early and we had a simple breakfast made from local ingredients with a windows overlooking the lake.
+The next morning we woke up early and we had a simple breakfast made from local ingredients with windows overlooking the lake and field with horses.
 During the conversation we had with Mauro, our host, he suggested us to visit some other places than the ones we were planning and we decided to follow his advice.
-So instead of going to Muelle de La Almas we decided to go hiking in the National Park of Chiloe to explore the impressive landscapes, beaches and wilderness of this magical island.
+So instead of going to Muelle de Las Almas we decided to go hiking in the National Park of Chiloe to explore the impressive landscapes, beaches, and wilderness of this magical island.
 The park was covered by thick mosses and shrub-heavy forest and we were following the steps of Charles Darwin who walked in the same park almost 200 years ago.
-Before the end of our walk we found ourselves at a huge beach full of flowers and while we were approaching the ocean I noticed a people dressed up in a white clothes and that made me wonder who are those people and what they are doing.
+Before the end of our walk, we found ourselves at a huge beach full of flowers and while we were approaching the ocean I noticed a people dressed up in white clothes and that made me wonder who are those people and what they are doing.
 The host told us that there was a full moon party in this area the night before.
-Beside the full moon party, this island is full of myths about mystical creatures, warlocks and witches so seeing people in the field dressed in white was a bit awkward.
-We decided to check closer what is happening so we walked towards them expecting to see some sacrifice or spiritual dance, buy unfortunately (or luckily?) it was just a karate club doing the training in the middle of nowhere. 🙂
+Besides the full moon party, this island is full of myths about mystical creatures, warlocks, and witches so seeing people in the field dressed in white was a bit awkward.
+We decided to check closer what is happening so we walked towards them expecting to see some sacrifice or spiritual dance, but, unfortunately (or luckily?) it was just a karate club doing the training in the middle of nowhere. 🙂

 After the morning hike, it was time to go back to the North, but this time we opted for a different road.
 Franco wanted to visit a little island Aucar in the city of Quemchi where he camped 20 years ago.
 To get to the island we had to walk across the long wooden bridge and there was a little wooden church (Isla de las Almas Navegantes) with the beautiful graveyard.
 Even though it was crowded this place looked really beautiful, so we made a plan to visit it again in the morning as it was already getting dark and we had to find a place to sleep over.

-After a 20 minute boat ride we had to walk for 15-20 minutes to Muelle de la Luz dock.
-There are no words to describe the beautiful wild landscape, dark beaches, the power of the ocean, the wild flowers growing on the rocks or the color of Chepu river.
-You forget everything on this island, you just stand there admiring the wilderness, the wind, air and the water.
+After a 20-minute boat ride, we had to walk for 15-20 minutes to Muelle de la Luz dock.
+There are no words to describe the beautiful wild landscape, dark-sand volcanic beaches, the power of the untamed ocean, the wildflowers growing on the rocks, or the deep blue color of the Chepu river.
+You forget everything on this island, you just stand there admiring the wilderness, the wind, air, and the water.
 And you ask yourself why the hell you live in a big polluted city when you can actually live here?!
 Your mind is in peace, your body is energized, your lungs are full of pure, fresh air and you feel happy and fulfilled.
-In one moment this landscape reminded me of Wuthering Heights book from Emily Bronte.
+In one moment this landscape reminded me of Wuthering Height’s book from Emily Bronte.

 And what about mystical creatures and legends that are part of this island?
 Let me tell you about the ones I liked the most.